Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Great Otway National Park is massive and covers a huge portion of the Great Ocean Road.

-You’ll find beautiful waterfalls, ancient and lush rainforests, gorgeous beaches and even a koala or two up in the trees if you’re lucky.
+You’ll find beautiful waterfalls, ancient and lush rainforests, gorgeous beaches and if you’re lucky, some native Australian animals like koalas up in the trees.

 Best Places to Stay on the Great Ocean Road